hyperledger/fabric/docs/source/channel_update_tutorial.rst

 Additionally, the tool can compute a configuration update transaction based on the differences between two channel configurations.

-First, open a new terminal.
-Use the command below to exec into the Org3CLI container.
+Use the command below to exec into the Org3CLI container:

 .. code:: bash